Dreierschnapsen: Ass-Bettler (or Ass-Fechter)

 As in Bettler and Assenbettler the aim of Ass-Bettler (regionally Ass-Fechter) is not to take any tricks, all suits being equal in value.
 As in all other contracts, it is compulsory to follow suit and win the trick if possible.
 The player who announces Ass-Bettler must have at least one ace in his hand which makes it more difficult for him not to take a trick.
 The winner of an Ass-Bettler scores five points.

 Zehnergang (or Zehnerloch, Zehnerhittn, Zehnerland)

 As in Gang, the goal is to take all the tricks, all suits being equal.
-The ace is the lowest card, so the ranking order is: 10, King, Ober, Unter, Ace.
+The ace is the lowest card, so the ranking order is: 10, King, Queen, Jack, Ace.